Matt Vierling Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.5 K/9, the seventh-best in the league.
+- The 9.8 strikeouts per nine innings put together by the Giants pitching staff ranks fifth in the league.

-- The Giants' 4.71 team ERA ranks 19th across all MLB pitching staffs.
+- The Giants have a 4.77 team ERA that ranks 19th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 19 total home runs at a rate of 1.6 per game (to rank 22nd in the league).
+- The Giants rank 22nd in baseball in home runs given up (20 total, 1.5 per game).

-- The Giants will look to Manaea (0-0) in his second start this season.
+- DeSclafani (1-0) makes the start for the Giants, his third of the season.

-- In his most recent appearance on Saturday, the lefty tossed six innings against the Kansas City Royals, giving up one earned run while surrendering three hits.
+- The righty last pitched on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.